 This post may contain affiliate links.
 Please read my full disclosure here.

-Slow-Cooker Southwestern Chicken and Brown Rice is the perfect cure to a busy lifestyle.
+Slow-Cooker Southwestern Chicken and Brown Rice is the perfect cure for a busy lifestyle.
 I feel like I’m always in a hurry.
 I’m always pressed for time and running to accomplish my next “to-do.”
 I rarely skip out on my meal prep.
 Slow-cooker recipes often save me!
 It is so simple to just pile your ingredients in a pot, set the timer, and come back later when you have time.

 Calories: 371 Fat: 7G Net Carbs: 42G Protein: 30G